 National Youth Choir of Northern Ireland (flagship choir) (aged 16-25)

-IWe are a registered charity and rebranded to National Youth Choir Northern Ireland (NYCNI) in 2019 after celebrating 20 years as Ulster Youth Choir.
+We are a registered charity and rebranded to National Youth Choir Northern Ireland (NYCNI) in 2019 after celebrating 20 years as Ulster Youth Choir.
 NYCNI plans to significantly extend its offering to students and music practitioners in Northern Ireland as part of an ambitious 5-year plan.

 NYCNI has a new experienced and active Board of Directors.
 Currently, the organisation’s Artistic Director is Andrew Nunn.
 The successful candidate will initially be one of two employees.